CaptainBawa/Bookstore/README.md

 You can deploy this project using:

-This project is deployed at github pages you can clone it here.
+This project is deployed at Render.com, you can clone it here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>